DeNepo/encapsulation/teaching-guide/README.md

 ## After this Module

-In the next module ([encapsulation](https://github.com/HackYourFutureBelgium/encapsulation), 3 weeks) students will learn how `this`, prototypes and `class`es can be used to group related functions and data into app objects.
-This won't cover `extend` or bigger concepts of OOP modeling, just enough to make good frontend projects.
+In the next module ([asynchronous-programming](https://github.com/HackYourFutureBelgium/asynchronous-programming), 3 weeks) students will learn how to use the event loop, scheduling, `fetch` and `async`/`await` in frontend projects built with UI Classes.

-If you imagine grouping the functions from this module with the data.js into a single object/class and using `this` instead of import, then you're getting the idea.

 [TOP](#teaching-guide)